Alex8ab/EarthquakeViz/README.md

 Map includes:

-- All specifications from Leaflet Step 1.
+- All specifications from Step 1.
 - Base maps to choose from and a separated two different data sets into overlay that can be turned on and off independently.
 - Layer controls.